ml-tooling/ml-hub/README.md

 </details>

+### Spawner

+We override [DockerSpawner](https://github.com/ml-tooling/ml-hub/blob/master/docker-res/mlhubspawner/mlhubspawner/mlhubspawner.py) and [KubeSpawner](https://github.com/ml-tooling/ml-hub/blob/master/docker-res/mlhubspawner/mlhubspawner/mlhubkubernetesspawner.py) for Docker and Kubernetes, respectively.
+We do so to add convenient labels and environment variables.
+Further, we return a custom option form to configure the resouces of the workspaces.

+#### DockerSpawner

+- We create a separate Docker network for each user, which means that (named) workspaces of the same user can see each other but workspaces of different users cannot see each other.
+Doing so adds another security layer in case a user starts a service within the own workspace and does not properly secure it.

+#### KubeSpawner

+- Create / delete services for a workspace, so that the hub can access them via Kubernetes DNS.

 ## Support

 The ML Hub project is maintained by [@raethlein](https://twitter.com/raethlein) and [@LukasMasuch](https://twitter.com/LukasMasuch).
 Please understand that we won't be able